For A Future Without Cancer

 It has taken friends, relatives, and too many people we love.

-And it keeps taking.
-Unless more of us do seomthing
+Unless more of us do something.

-This journey is my way of carrying something of my mum across Europe – her love, her recipes, her memory, and the hope that more people can have access to the knowledge that helps prevent cancer.
+This journey is my way of carrying something of my mum across Europe: her love, her recipes, her memory, and the hope that more people can have access to the knowledge that helps prevent cancer.

 Agis